control the temporary process we spawn to

 The thread_hint option allows multi-threaded post-ex DLLs to spawn threads with a spoofed start address.
 Specify the thread hint as “module!function+0x##” to specify the start address to spoof.
 The optional 0x## part is an offset added to the start address.

 The amsi_disable option directs powerpick, execute-assembly, and psinject to patch the AmsiScanBuffer function before loading .NET or PowerShell code.
 This limits the Antimalware Scan Interface visibility into these capabilities.
+If the patch can not be applied a message will be returned to the beacon console window, however the command will still continue executing.
+For example running on a Windows OS prior to Windows 10, you will see the message ‘Could not find AmsiScanBuffer function’ along with the output.

 The cleanup option cleans up the post-ex UDRL memory when the post-ex DLL is loaded.
 See Post-ex User Defined Reflective DLL Loader for more information on how this operates with a customized post-ex UDRL.